CiscoDevNet/terraform-provider-intersight/website/docs/d/virtualization_host.html.markdown

 * `identity`:(string) Unique identifier assigned to the hypervisor host.
 * `model`:(string) Commercial model information about this hardware.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the hypervisor host.
-It must be unique within the targer endpoint.
+It must be unique within the target endpoint.
 * `serial`:(string) Serial number of this host (internally generated).
 * `vendor`:(string) Commercial vendor details of this hardware.